yuanbit/FinBERT-QA/README.md

 ```

 ## Models
-The download of the pre-trained and fine-tuned models are automated by the scripts.
+Downloading pre-trained and fine-tuned models are automated by the scripts.
 As an alternative they can also be downloaded manually.
 Make sure you are inside the ```FinBERT-QA``` directory.
 ### Pre-trained BERT models
 For training usage.
 * ```'bert-qa'```: pre-trained BERT model fine-tuned on the MS Macro passage dataset of [Nogueira et al.](https://arxiv.org/pdf/1901.04085.pdf)